Florentin081/flexibility_platform_eu-sysflex/README.md

 # EU-SysFlex - Flexibility Platform

-> Flexibility platform for EU-SysFlex project
+> This repository hosts the source code of the Flexibility Platform developed as part as the EU-SysFlex project.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 773505.

 ## Build Setup